 Studies have shown that email delivers the best marketing return on investment – outperforming other forms of marketing by over 10 percent.

-Sometimes the emailed is opened, but the content isn’t relevant to the reader and is sent to the trash.
+Sometimes the email is opened, but the content isn’t relevant to the reader and is sent to the trash.
 And, if the subject line doesn’t catch their eye or the sender isn’t familiar, the email goes into the trash without even being opened.
-What’s worse is when these emails are filtered out before the reader even sees it!
+What’s worse is when these emails are filtered out before the reader even sees them!